AakankshaBaid/causal-inference-campaign-incrementality/campaign-incrementality github/README.md

 **Both together — half the cannibalisation, 18% eligibility: +5.5% total lift, $1.42M net, 2.01x return.**

 A caveat worth stating: Lever B holds the demand response fixed while narrowing who can access the deal.
 That is optimistic at the edges — tightening eligibility far enough will eventually cost lift.
 The table is a decision boundary, not a forecast, and the elasticity work in Next Steps is what would turn it into one.

-The practical reading: **this campaign was roughly 25% away from paying back, and the cheapest route there is choosing different participants rather than changing the offer.**

 ---